 - 3 If you want to add one or more user-defined dependencies, click User Dependency in the Custom Elements tree.
 It expands to display a User Dependency sub-node.
 Click the sub-node and click [Add].
 User Dependency appears in the Elements to Package list.
-You can add the user defined dependencies in the Include Element Dependencies or Ancestors dialog. - 4 If you want to change the order in which you will install an element, select it in the Elements to Package list and click [Up] or [Down]. - 5 If you want to remove an element from the Elements to Package list, click it, and select [<Remove]. - 6 Click [Next>>] to proceed.
+You can add the user defined dependencies in the Include Element Dependencies or Ancestors dialog (see "Include Element Dependencies or Ancestors" on page 61). - 4 If you want to change the order in which you will install an element, select it in the Elements to Package list and click [Up] or [Down]. - 5 If you want to remove an element from the Elements to Package list, click it, and select [<Remove].

+6 Click [Next>>] to proceed.